vonglasow/atoum-documentation/source/en/asserters/float.inc.rst

 .. hint::
    ``isGreaterThan`` is a method inherited from the ``integer`` asserter.
-   For more informations, refer to the documentation of  :ref:`integer::isGreaterThan <integer-is-greater-than>`
+   For more information, refer to the documentation of :ref:`integer::isGreaterThan <integer-is-greater-than>`

 .. _float-is-greater-than-or-equal-to: